ddella/OpenSSL/Private Key Anatomy/README.md

 n = 128

 ## Fields
-This following information are always included in the private key file and in this order:
+This following information are always included in the private key and in this order:
 1. Modulus
 2. Public Exponent
 3. Private Exponent